-The stereotypical “college experience” is inevitably going to look a little bit different this year for most students.
-Many are unable to have roommates, some are choosing to commute from home, and others are even being forcibly displaced from on-campus housing altogether.
+For most students, the stereotypical “college experience” is inevitably going to look a little bit different this year.
+Many are unable to have roommates, some are partaking in remote learning, and others are even being forcibly displaced from on-campus housing altogether.
 With this semester already ringing in more stress than normal, it is even more essential to not lose sight of how we can take care of ourselves amidst the chaos.

-For all of you incoming freshmen, it can be particularly easy to forget about your wellbeing as you hoist yourself into every social, academic, and extra-curricular activity (if those are even an option this year) that come your way.
+For all of you incoming freshmen, it can be particularly easy to forget about your wellbeing as you hoist yourself into every social, academic, and extra-curricular activity (if those are even an option this year).
 However, if you don’t take this time for yourself, you’ll learn quite quickly how easy it is to wear yourself thin.

 Regardless of whether you’re staying at home with family, moving into an apartment with roommates, or living in a single dorm, paying close attention to your mind and body will help you to feel more balanced and in control of your life.

 Although I, myself, am guilty of pushing down my own needs in order to focus on more seemingly “pressing” tasks at hand (which typically are not at all that pressing), the days I do practice some sort of self-care are those in which I feel most at ease.

 Though these tips below may only be mere suggestions for how to keep a stable head through the stress, I strongly urge you to keep them in the back of your mind for the days you’re feeling overwhelmed.
 And, always remember, self-care isn’t selfish.

 So, without further ado, I encourage you to: